-This course is a prerequisite for calculus and is important for many of the sciences.
-You will learn the trigonometry needed to succeed in your next math course.
-You will also learn how to think and how to reason with mathematical facts and to organize information according to mathematical structure and to utilize mathematical concepts.
+This course is a prerequisite for every student of the sciences.
+You will gain several skills from taking this course.
+You will learn how to think and how to reason with mathematical facts.
+You will learn to organize information according to mathematical structure and to utilize mathematical concepts.
+You will also learn the manipulation skills that are basic to the field of algebra.